From the manual:

 Inspired by AC7ZL's Ruggedizing the FT-60R, I've built a simiar case for one of my FT-60R HTs using a Tamrac Model 220 camera case and an old aluminum project box.
 The case accomodates an FT-60R, MH-34 speaker-mic, battery-pack, external power cable, BNC/SMA adapters, and cheat-sheets.

-After just over a year of ownership of the FT-60R I have been well satisfied with the radio.
+After several years of ownership of the FT-60R I have been well satisfied with the radio.
 The only real issue I've encountered is that the speaker-mic jack on the side of radio seems to be very poorly designed—it takes only the slightest tension on the speaker-mic cord to pull the jack partially out of the socket and lock the transmitter in transmit.
 I am still trying to work out a solution to this problem, particularly for those occasions when I use my FT-60R in bicycle-mobile service.

 FT-60R #1 returned to Yaesu for warranty-service a bit more than a year after I purchased it.
 I had purchased the FT-60R at the Dayton Hamvention in 2013 and, at that event, I had had the unit tested for spurious emissions at the ARRL booth where it passed with flying colors on both bands.
 I had the unit tested again almost exactly a year later at the 2014 Dayton Hamvention where the unit failed the 2-meter test.
 Yaesu realigned the unit under warranty quickly and without complaint.